PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item Release of PeakWeather dataset \citep{PeakWeatherDataset}.
-The dataset contains: (i) A collection of high-quality validated multivariate time series from 302 weather stations comprising eight meteorological variables with a temporal resolution of 10 minutes acquired from January 1st, 2017 to March 31st, 2025; (ii) Topographical descriptors derived from a digital height model describing the Swiss terrain over a 50-meter grid; (iii) Numerical weather predictions from a state-of-the-art high-resolution NWP model. \item A framework-agnostic, easy-to-use and well-documented Python library \citep{PeakWeatherBaseCode} for a seamless interaction with the dataset.
-The library enables users to easily load, align, and preprocess the data, providing them in ready-to-use tensor formats suitable for deep learning workflows. \item Evaluation of predictive models for wind forecasting---a task of high practical importance in domains such as renewable energy, aviation, and severe weather management.
-Indeed, practitioners and researchers can consider and elaborate on different meteorological variables in their research.
-A range of deep learning architectures, including recurrent neural networks and spatiotemporal graph neural networks, are contrasted on the prediction task against forecasts from a state-of-the-art NWP model.
-Reported results establish valuable baselines for future research and demonstrate the promising potential of deep learning models as viable alternatives to NWP models in specific weather prediction tasks. \end{itemize}
+\item Release of PeakWeather dataset \citep{PeakWeatherDataset}.
+The dataset contains: (i) A collection of high-quality validated multivariate time series from 302 weather stations comprising eight meteorological variables with a temporal resolution of 10 minutes acquired from January 1st, 2017 to October 13th, 2025; (ii) Topographical descriptors derived from a digital elevation model describing the Swiss terrain over a 50-meter grid; (iii) Numerical weather predictions from a state-of-the-art high-resolution NWP model.

+\item A framework-agnostic, easy-to-use and well-documented Python library \citep{PeakWeatherLibraryBaseCode} for seamless interaction with the dataset.
+The library enables users to easily load, align, and preprocess the data, providing them in ready-to-use tensor formats suitable for deep learning workflows.

+\item Evaluation of predictive models for wind forecasting---a task of high practical importance in domains such as renewable energy, aviation, and severe weather management.
+A range of deep learning architectures, including recurrent neural networks, spatiotemporal graph neural networks, and foundation models, are contrasted against forecasts from a state-of-the-art NWP model.
+Experiments extend to inductive temperature forecasting and study relevant modeling aspects, such as the use of graph-based modeling and station-specific components.
+Reported results establish valuable baselines for future research and demonstrate the promising potential of deep learning models as viable alternatives to NWP models in specific weather prediction tasks.